FelixOnline/v2/content/articles/2017-3-10-higher-education-faces-depression-epidemic.md

 subtitle: >
   Joanna Wormald discusses the rise of mental illness across UK universities and efforts (or lack of) that have been made to tackle student depression.
 date: "2017-03-10 13:23:28 +0000"

-# Attributes from Felix Online V1
-id: "6867"
-old_path: /features/6867/higher-education-faces-depression-epidemic
+image: "http://felixonline.co.uk/img/upload/201703101323-felix-Screen Shot 2017-03-09 at 14.58.07.png"
+image_caption: "The wordcloud from the institutional culture report"
+headline: true
+featured: true
+imported: true
 aliases:
  - /features/6867/higher-education-faces-depression-epidemic
-imported: true
 comments:
  - value: >
      Managing depression with medication can be difficult.
 EMPowerplus is a great natural option.
 It even has a quite a few studies done on it!
 Take a look at their site <br>http://www.truehope.com/depression.html,Managing depression with medication can be difficult.
 EMPowerplus is a great natural option.
 It even has a quite a few studies done on it!,----Finally, we need to challenge the stigma around mental illness. <br>Unless it is your intent to contribute to that prejudice, you mean you need to challenge those who direct it. <br>You will have to decide which you want to do. <br>Harold A. Maio, retired mental health editor<br>,it's very helpful for me personally searching for this site! <br>buy cheap Albion online gold http://albion2017.blogsity.com/2017/01/15/flagging-system-well-zone-albion-explanation/,You did it ! <br>cheapest madden 17 mobile coins for sale http://www.madden-store.com,youre looking sharp! <br>cheap Albion Online gold for sale http://www.archeagetips.org/take-time-buy-cheapest-albion-online-gold-cheap-upalbion

-# Article Taxonomies
 categories:
  - features
 tags: